-But the experience can be so traumatic for some people that they avoid making their annual appointment altogether.
+But the experience can be so traumatic for some people that they

 In 2014, the ACP found that annual exams for healthy women exposes them to avoidable harms, such as anxiety and discomfort, with no benefit of reduced mortality rates.